 OneJet 7 seater flies you direct with a first-class experience, at as little as 10% more than airliner's indirect coach flight

-I recently had a two days of back-to-back business commitments where the only viable way to get from the my hometown airport BDL (Hartford CT) to PIT (Pittsburgh PA) was a late afternoon, direct flight.
+I recently had two days of last-minute back-to-back business commitments where the only viable way to get from the my hometown airport BDL (Hartford CT) to PIT (Pittsburgh PA) was a late afternoon, direct flight.
 The only such flight I found was on OneJet, so the roughly 20% price uplift versus a much longer connecting flight on a big carrier was acceptable.
 The amount of difference varies.
 This article's focus is to share the fun of my experience with this new little carrier (not an airline) that's unlike any other.
 In a good way!

-This isn't a charter plane with a single propeller, which can have insurance implications, and usually isn't allowed for corporate travel.
+This isn't a charter plane with a single propeller, which can have insurance implications, and usually not allowed for corporate travel.
 It's a regular jet, just smaller, with two engines, and a better experience overall.

 There is no baggage check-in stop needed if you're not carrying much.
 Just proceed with your luggage, heading right to the shorter First Class security line (learned this later), then onward to the gate.
 Feb 15 2017 was my very first experience with OneJet, flying from Hartford CT to Pittsburgh PA on Wednesday evening, February 15 2017, back again the next afternoon.

 Soon after I arrived at the waiting area by the gate, a polite orange-vested OneJet guy introduces himself to me, eyeballs my boarding pass that I had ready on my phone (no app, just an emailed QR code), then offers to bring my one luggage item to his collection area, right near the exit where we soon headed down stairs as a group of just 7.
 Yes, nothing like a normal airline experience, and the OneJet website even boasts: